Welcome to "Visit Kirkcudbright"

 The area offers a wide range of activities for visitors and locals alike.
 These range from facilities to help you research your family tree to quiet country roads for walking or cycling, and golf and fishing are both on our doorstep.
 For the more energetic there is mountain biking, horse-riding and hillwalking.
 Our marina is very popular with visiting sailors offering one of the safest anchorages on the north Solway coast.
 If you are more adventurous, we have (within a short distance) two famous activity centres;- Laggan Outdoor and Galloway Activity Centre, both the centres host a wide range of activities.
 Check out the links above to find out more details of their latest activities.

 Throughout the year a variety of entertainment is provided by Kirkcudbright Summer Festivities.
-This includes Kirkcudbright : On Song a music festival, The 12th Annual Galloway Children's Festival, Kirkcudbright Country Fair, The 10th Annual Kirkcudbright Arts and Crafts Trail PDF brochure available which you can download here. and Kirkcudbright Food Festival.
-There is also an annual Plant Sale, Edwardian Weekend, Monthly Car Boot Sales, Seven Weekly Pipe Band / Scottish Nights, Riding of the Marches, Weekly Historic Walks and Maggie's Tours Historical Enactments.
+This includes Kirkcudbright : Song Festival a music festival, The 13th Annual Galloway Children's Festival, Kirkcudbright Country Fair, The 11th Annual Kirkcudbright Arts and Crafts Trail PDF brochure available which you can download here. and Kirkcudbrights Famous Food Festival featuring "Four Chefs,One Venue,One Day".
+During the year there are Monthly Farmers and Producers Markets (March to December), an annual Plant Sale, Monthly Car Boot Sales (May to September), Seven Weekly Pipe Band / Scottish Nights, Riding of the Marches, Weekly Historic Walks and Maggie's Tours Historical Enactments.
 August sees a spectacular Parade Day, Floodlit Tattoo and Classic Car Rally see Event Calendar for full details.

 Kirkcudbright Artist Town also features a Summer Art Exhibition in the town hall every July and August this year features "Tam O' Shanter" by Alexander ('Sandy') Gouldie.